ALittlePatate/pasm/README.md

 # Current state
 PASM is in a working state, the [keylogger example](#code-examples) works like a charm.
-The interpreter works for linux as well, but some API's are Windows oly (for now).
+The interpreter works for linux as well, but some API's are Windows only (for now).

 TODO :
 - code refactor (still bad practices)